Flole998/FloleVacWeb/docs/_pages/installation/roborock.md

 * Gen 1 Xiaomi Mi SDJQR02RR aka Mi Robot Vacuum *rockrobo.vacuum.v1*
 * Gen 2 Roborock S50/S51/S55 (depending on color) *roborock.vacuum.s5*

-Everything else is unrootable (yet) and therefore not supported by Valetudo.<br/>
+Everything else is unrootable (yet) and therefore not supported by FloleVacWeb.<br/>
 This includes the S6 as well as the S5 Max.

 ## Preamble
-Valetudo is not a custom firmware.
+FloleVacWeb is not a custom firmware.
 It is simply an alternative App implementation + mock cloud which runs on the robot itself.<br/>

 To do that, some secret data is required.
 Those being the `did`, the `cloudKey` and the current `local token`.
-Running on the robot itself enables Valetudo to access those as well as work while in AP mode.
+Running on the robot itself enables FloleVacWeb to access those as well as work while in AP mode.

 It's also very neat to have a completely self-contained appliance with a webinterface.

-Therefore, installing Valetudo simply means taking the stock firmware and injecting Valetudo into it.<br/>
+Therefore, installing FloleVacWeb simply means taking the stock firmware and injecting FloleVacWeb into it.<br/>
-Sadly though, this process has to be done by each user indivually because hosting firmware images with Valetudo preinstalled would probably be copyright infringement.
+Sadly though, this process has to be done by each user indivually because hosting firmware images with FloleVacWeb preinstalled would probably be copyright infringement.

 ## Building the Firmware Image
 For this step, a Linux based operating system is required, since we need to mount the *ext4 file System image* of the stock firmware.